sagarsharma1310/SagarCareSystem/README.md

 ⭐ Readable and Extensible Code

-The internal logic is clean, making this project perfect for students who may want to build on top of it.
+The internal logic is clean, making this project perfect for who may want to build on top of it.

 ⭐ Strong Foundation for Future Growth